-HeatSmart Nantucket is a community-based education and group purchasing program for clean heating and cooling technologies.
-HeatSmart Nantucket seeks to offer residents and businesses the opportunity to reduce their energy costs and carbon emissions by adopting solar hot water and cold climate heat pump systems.
+HeatSmart Nantucket was a community-based education and group purchasing program for clean heating and cooling technologies that ran from May 2018 to June 2019.
+HeatSmart Nantucket aimed to offer residents and businesses the opportunity to reduce their energy costs and carbon emissions by adopting solar hot water and cold climate heat pump systems.

-From May through November 2018, residents and businesses in Nantucket will have the opportunity to learn more about these energy-saving technologies—and purchase solar hot water systems at a special HeatSmart price from RES Solar.
-Throughout the duration of this program, HeatSmart Nantucket will offer educational “meet the installer” and open house events to give you the chance to learn more about the technologies being promoted, and which offerings might be best suited for you.
+Through the HeatSmart program, residents and businesses in Nantucket had the opportunity to learn more about these energy-saving technologies—and purchase solar hot water systems at a special HeatSmart price from RES Solar.
+Throughout the duration of this program, HeatSmart Nantucket offered educational “meet the installer” and open house events to give residents and business owners the chance to learn more about the technologies being promoted, and which offerings might be best suited for you.

-HeatSmart Nantucket is the latest community-driven, town-supported, clean energy initiative.
-HeatSmart Nantucket is led by the Town’s Energy Coordinator, Lauren Sinatra, with support from a team of volunteers and other town officials.
+HeatSmart Nantucket was the most recent community-driven, town-supported, clean energy initiative.
+HeatSmart Nantucket was led by the Town’s Energy Coordinator, Lauren Sinatra, with support from a team of volunteers and other town officials.
 HeatSmart Nantucket is a pilot program offered through HeatSmart Mass, a statewide program supported by the Massachusetts Clean Energy Center (MassCEC) and Massachusetts Department of Energy Resources (DOER).

 About the HeatSmart Team

-HeatSmart Nantucket is being organized and implemented by the Town of Nantucket’s Energy Office, with support from local volunteers and MassCEC.
-Together, the HeatSmart Nantucket team have designed the program to achieve shared goals: help Nantucket residents and businesses save energy, reduce costs, and contribute towards a more sustainable energy future for the island.
+HeatSmart Nantucket was organized and implemented by the Town of Nantucket’s Energy Office, with support from local volunteers and MassCEC.
+Together, the HeatSmart Nantucket team designed the program to achieve shared goals: help Nantucket residents and businesses save energy, reduce costs, and contribute towards a more sustainable energy future for the island.

 About the Solar Hot Water Installers